idaholab/moose/python/MooseDocs/test/content/extensions/content.md

                        sqa.md
                        acronym.md

+!alert note title=Rebuilding the Outline
+If new headings are created or deleted during a live serve, the outline won't update until rebuilding.
+Although, for the case of a deleted header, its link will stop working.
+It will also start working again if it is deleted and then recreated.

+*TODO: find a way to check, in content.py, RenderContentOutline(), that a heading link actually works.
+For the case where it doesn't (because it was deleted during a live serve), remove it from the list, i.e., don't add it in the first place.*

+*Also, find a way to handle newly created headings - this would be much more tricky, since the complete heading list remains static following the initial build.
+For now, the simplest way to handle creation/deletion is to just re-serve.*

 ## Outline Directory id=outline-directory

 The following is a list of all level 1 & 2 headings in the "extensions" directory, except this section's heading, in alphabetical order.